AEspinosaDev/Vulkan-Engine/README.md

 cmake -DBUILD_EXAMPLES=OFF /path/to/source
 cmake -DBUILD_TESTS=OFF /path/to/source
 ```
-4. Alternatively, you can click on the build.bat file to automatically build (in release mode) the entire project.
+4. Alternatively, you can click on any of the setup folder .bat files to compile and configure the project using you preferred backend.
+If using VS Code, you can change presents in the CMake Tools' bar.

 ## Project Integration 🗄️